fablabbcn/smartcitizen-iscape-docs/docs/Living Lab Station.md

 ## Sensor Evaluation Campaign

 Prior to sensor deployment, some Living Lab Stations will be evaluated and compared against reference measurement under different conditions.
-They will be deployed in different cities among the iScape partners to assess DQO and develop models for sensor calibration under different climatic and pollution conditions.
+They will be deployed in different cities among the iScape partners in order to assess DQO and develop models for sensor calibration under different climatic and pollution conditions.
 This will be done in a 2,5 months campaign in several sites across Europe.

 ### Main objectives